-EnergySource is an advanced range of sports drinks that contain a revolutionary carbohydrate formulation known as 2:1 fructose.
+HIGH5 Energy Drink is an advanced range of sports drinks that contain a revolutionary carbohydrate formulation known as 2:1 fructose.
 Research suggests that you should consume a maximum of 60g carbohydrate per hour from traditional sports drinks.

 How does 2:1 fructose work?

-EnergySource contains a new type of carbohydrate formulation that can overcome the 60g per hour limitation.
-EnergySource contains two parts maltodextrin to one part fructose.
+HIGH5 Energy Drink contains a new type of carbohydrate formulation that can overcome the 60g per hour limitation.
+Energy Drink contains two parts maltodextrin to one part fructose.

-Maltodextrin: This is a carbohydrate used in many traditional energy drinks.
+Maltodextrin: This is a carbohydrate used in many traditional sports drinks.
 It’s a common type of carbohydrate that’s broken down to glucose by digestion and passes through the wall of the intestine at a maximum rate of 60g per hour.

 Fructose (fruit sugar) – is a unique carbohydrate that’s not broken down to glucose by digestion.
 Fructose passes through the wall of the intestine using a completely different set of doors to glucose (GLUT5).
 Fructose does not get caught in the glucose bottleneck and it can provide your working muscles with an additional 30g of carbohydrate per hour.

 You can see from the diagram (left) how 90 gram of the 2:1 formulation could be absorbed each hour.
 As carbohydrate is the primary fuel for endurance sport, the more carbohydrate you have available, the faster and further you will be able to go.
-A number of independent research studies on the High5 Advanced Nutrition Guides based on 2:1 fructose drinks have clearly demonstrated a substantial performance and endurance advantage when compared to traditional sports drink formulation.
+A number of independent research studies on the HIGH5 Advanced Nutrition Guides based on 2:1 fructose drinks have clearly demonstrated a substantial performance and endurance advantage when compared to traditional sports drink formulations.

-The International Society of Sports Nutrition 2010 states that:
+The International Society of Sports Nutrition states that:

 - Caffeine is effective for enhancing performance when consumed in moderate dosages (~3-6 mg/kg).

-■ Caffeine exerts a greater ergogenic effect when consumed in an anhydrous state as compared to tea / coffee.
-(All High5 products use caffeine anhydrous).
+- Caffeine exerts a greater ergogenic effect when consumed in an anhydrous state as compared to tea / coffee.
+(All HIGH5 products use caffeine anhydrous).

 - It has been shown that caffeine can enhance vigilance (focus) during bouts of extended exhaustive exercise.

-■ Caffeine is ergogenic for sustained maximal endurance exercise, and has been shown to be highly effective for time-trial performance.
+- Caffeine is ergogenic for sustained maximal endurance exercise, and has been shown to be highly effective for time-trial performance.

 - Caffeine supplementation is beneficial for high-intensity exercise, including team sports such as soccer and rugby, both of which are categorized by intermittent activity within a period of prolonged duration.